JaxWang28/Blog/content/_index.markdown

 # Jackson's Blog

-**You know some birds are not meant to be caged, their feathers are just too bright.**
+**You know some birds are not meant to be caged, their feathers are just too bright.**<br>
                                                             —The Shawshank Redemption.

 All pages not under the root directory of the website are listed below.
 You can also visit the list page of a single section, e.g., [posts](/post/), or [notes](/note/).